scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

 In this section, we will deploy Scalar DL Schema Loader on minikube by using Helm Charts.
 The Scalar DL Schema Loader will create the DB schema in the Cassandra for Auditor.

-1. Change working dir from `certs/`.
+1. Change working directory from `certs/`.
    ```console
    $ cd ~/scalardl-test/
    ```